 If the equity in the home is higher than the balance of the loan, the remaining equity belongs to the estate.

-The amount that is available generally depends on four factors: age, current interest rate, appraised value of the home and government imposed lending limits.
+The amount that is available generally depends on four factors: the age of the youngest borrower, current interest rate, appraised value of the home, and government-imposed lending limits.
 Use the calculator to estimate how much you could receive.
 Please note that you may need to set aside additional funds from loan proceeds to pay for taxes and insurance.

 Distribution of Money From a Reverse Mortgage